sing-group/seda/seda-docs/source/operations.rst

 Concatenate sequences
 ---------------------

-This operation allows to merge all the selected input FASTA files into a single output FASTA by concatenating equivalent sequences.
+This operation allows all the selected input FASTA files to be merged into a single output FASTA by concatenating equivalent sequences.
 The *‘Name’* parameter defines the name for the output file.
 The *‘Sequence matching mode‘* parameter defines how sequence headers are processed in order to match those equivalent sequences that should be concatenated:

 - *'Sequence name'* means that the sequences are "concatenated if they have the same sequence names (identifiers).
 - *'Regular expression'* means sequences are concatenated by matching headers using the configuration specified in the *Header matcher configuration* panel.